Chilean recluse spider

 The Chilean recluse spider, Loxosceles laeta, is a highly venomous spider of the family Sicariidae.
-In Spanish, it (and other South American recluse spiders) is known as araña de rincón, or "corner spider"; in Brazilian Portuguese, as aranha-marrom or "brown spider".
-It is considered by many to be the most dangerous of recluse spiders, and its bites often result in serious systemic reactions, up to and including death.
+In Spanish, it (and other South American recluse spiders) is known as araña de rincón, or "corner spider"; in Brazilian Portuguese, it is called aranha-marrom, or "brown spider".
+It is considered to be the most dangerous of recluse spiders, and its bite often results in serious systemic reactions, up to and including death.

 Description

 Adult specimen captured in Santiago, Chile.
 The 'reverse violin' pattern is visible on its thorax.

 The Chilean recluse is one of the larger species of recluse spiders, generally ranging from 8–40 mm in size (including legs).
 Like most recluses, it is brown and usually has markings on the dorsal side of its thorax, with a black line coming from it that looks like a violin with the neck of the violin pointing to the rear of the spider resulting in the nickname "fiddleback spider" or "violin spider" in English-speaking areas.
 Coloring varies from light tan to brown and the violin marking may not be visible.
 Since the "violin pattern" is not diagnostic, it is far more important, for purposes of identification, to examine the eyes.
 Most spiders have eight eyes, but recluse spiders have six eyes arranged in pairs (dyads) with one median pair and two lateral pairs.